All Episodes

 How many warriors do we have killing the enemy on the ground who are allowed to do so?

-So far as I know, the answer today is zero.
+So far as I know, the answer today is zero, because the key phrase is allowed to do so.

-This is starting to get seriously bad from that standpoint, and seriously enough, I even see parallels in our own local uh situation.
+This is starting to get seriously bad from that standpoint, and seriously enough, I even see parallels in our own local situation.

-In San Diego County, we had a police officer shot by a gang member and killed in an ambush, by the way, in a traffic stop where the ambush, the 17-year-old kid was in a nearby house, rifle with a scope, shot and killed the uh young officer uh who leaves behind a widow and a three-month-old baby.
+In San Diego County, we had a police officer shot by a gang member and killed in an ambush, by the way, in a traffic stop where the ambush, the 17-year-old kid was in a nearby house, rifle with a scope, shot and killed the young officer who leaves behind a widow and a three-month-old baby.

 How much longer, ladies and gentlemen, before an IED goes off?